 The first campaigns were targeted Australian banks only.
-However, on April 2017 Trojan has been spotted attacking banks in The United States, Canada, United Kingdom, Ireland, Germany, France, Switzerland and New Zealand.
+However, on April 2017 TrickBot Trojan has been spotted attacking banks in The United States, Canada, United Kingdom, Ireland, Germany, France, Switzerland, and New Zealand.

-Nevertheless, the Trojan mostly targets banks; other users might encounter it as well.
-In case of the attack, you need to run a full system scan with reputable malware removal program, such as SpyHunter 5Combo Cleaner or Malwarebytes.
+While TrickBot Trojan mainly targets corporate networks and businesses, regular users might encounter it as well.
+In case of the attack, you need to run a full system scan with a reputable malware removal program, such as SpyHunter 5Combo Cleaner or Malwarebytes.
 It will help to remove TrickBot from the system entirely.

 Experts have recently spotted a new way which was employed to distribute TrickBot trojan.
 The malware was spreading inside the email letters from fake Lloyds Bank.
 It was disguised as an attachment holding confidential account documents.
 Note that official Lloyds Bank is not related to this malspam campaign in any way, except that its name was used for malevolent purposes.

-Victims report receiving an email from <firstname.lastname@example.org> on December 6 2017 which contained Protected32.doc attachments.
-Obviously, the letter was designed to look extremely genuine and convinced may people to believe its legitimacy.
+Victims report receiving an email from <firstname.lastname@example.org> on December 6, 2017, which contained Protected32.doc attachments.
+Obviously, the letter was designed to look extremely genuine and has convinced many people to believe its legitimacy.

 To unlock/view your documents, follow the instructions below.